anthony9981/react-camera-pro-with-torch/README.md

   - you can setup parameter to cover your container
   - you can define aspectRatio of view: 16/9, 4/3, 1/1, ...
 - taking photo to base64 jpeg file - with same aspect Ratio as view, with FullHD resolution (or maximum supported by camera).
+- set quality of the photo taken as well.
 - working with standard webcams or other video input devices
 - supports autofocus
 - supports torch
-- switching facing/environment cameras (with your own button)
+- switching between the different front and back cameras.
-- detect number of cameras
+- detect number of front or back cameras.
-- facing camera is mirrored, environment is not
+- facing camera is mirrored, back is not.
 - controlled by react [Ref](https://reactjs.org/docs/refs-and-the-dom.html)
 - public functions to take photo, to switch camera and to get number of cameras
 - function to switch flash on/off